enzoferey/multicall-nitro/README.md

 ### Get batched values once

 Sometimes you do not want to subscribe to values updates but just get them once.
-This function will only resolve when all values have been received.
+The returned promise will resolve when all values have been received.

 ```ts
 import {